• Find a bachelor's degree

 • cost accounting

 Accounting classes will introduce you to balance sheets and cash flow.
 You’ll become an expert in excel.
 Accounting students need to be detail-oriented and ready for hard work.
 Accounting firms are demanding, but so is passing the CPA exam.
+An accounting degree will prepare you well for your future career.

 On this ranking of schools with affordable accounting degrees, you will find a variety of great programs that will prepare you to master the most difficult subjects in accounting and qualify you for stable employment as an accountant or another similar profession.